sofii4/cloudstatus/README.md

 3. Setting up resource limits and monitoring
 4. Using a CDN for static assets
 5. Implementing proper backup strategies

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Ensure tests pass
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments